 Reptiles, turtles and company

-Eight species of reptiles are present in the Netherlands: 3 species of snakes and 5 species of lizards.
-If you encounter a snake during your visit, it will probably be a garter snake, which is not venomous and is often found near water hunting for frogs.
-The viper, less common, evolves in drier and often forest environments.
-It is the only venomous snake in the country.
-The smooth coronella is a native species, but it is the least common.
+Eight species of reptiles are found in the Netherlands: 3 species of snakes and 5 species of lizards.
+If you come across a snake during your visit, it will probably be a garter snake, which is not venomous and is often found near water hunting frogs.
+The viper, less common, evolves in drier and often forested environments.
+It is the country's only venomous snake.
+The smooth coronet is a native species, but the least common.
 It mainly hunts lizards and small mammals.
-Snakes are most commonly reported in the Veluwe and Drenthe.
+Snakes are most commonly found in the Veluwe and Drenthe.
 The viviparous lizard is the most common.
-It can be found throughout the entire territory, especially on the plains and moors.
-The stump-sided lizard lives in the coastal area and also in the Veluwe and Drenthe.
-Limburg is the area where the wall lizard lives, on the beautiful ramparts of the historic city.
+It is found throughout the region, particularly on plains and moors.
+The stump-sided lizard inhabits the coastal zone, as well as the Veluwe and Drenthe.
+Limburg is home to the wall lizard, found on the superb ramparts of the historic city.

-Although turtles do not occur naturally in the Netherlands, emydidae, or freshwater turtles, are sometimes seen.
-These are stray turtles that probably came from Germany.
+Although turtles do not occur naturally in the Netherlands, emydidae, or freshwater turtles, are occasionally seen.
+These are stray turtles, probably from Germany.
 If released species can survive in the Netherlands, they cannot reproduce.
-The low temperatures of the areas where these reptiles live prevent them from reproducing by leaving the eggs in the ground.
-The reptiles in the Netherlands are therefore largely ovoviviparous
+The low temperatures in the areas where these reptiles live prevent them from reproducing, leaving the eggs in the soil.
+Reptiles in the Netherlands are therefore largely ovoviviparous.

 Three illustrious mammals